CathGrvt/mtg_deck_builder/README.md

 > :warning: **Work in progress**: The project features multiple analysis approaches with varying degrees of sophistication.

 - **[`fetch_standard_legal_cards.py`]**
-  Fetches all Standard-legal cards from the Scryfall API and outputs them as a CSV dataset.
-Handles various card layouts including split cards and Room cards, and extracts comprehensive card data including types, colors, keywords, and mechanics.
+  Despite the legacy filename, this script now fetches cards for any format (default: Commander) from the Scryfall API and outputs them as a CSV dataset.
+It handles various card layouts—including split cards and Room cards—and extracts comprehensive card data such as types, colors, keywords, and mechanics.
+Switch formats by passing `--format <format-name>`.

 - **[`deck_analysis.py`]**
-  Analyzes an input deck list to produce baseline archetype insights.
-Uses statistical analysis to determine if a deck fits Aggro, Midrange, Control, Tempo, or Combo archetypes, and provides detailed breakdowns of mana curve, card compositions, and mechanic distributions.
+  Analyzes an input deck list to produce baseline archetype insights and Commander compliance checks.
+In addition to archetype tagging (Aggro, Midrange, Control, Tempo, Combo), it now validates commander color identity, singleton rules, ramp density, companion usage, and deck-size requirements while still detailing mana curve, card compositions, and mechanic distributions.

 - **[`current_standard_deck_list_scraper.py`]**
-  Scrapes the latest Standard deck lists from MTGGoldfish's metagame page.
-Allows filtering by minimum meta percentage and saves deck lists as text files for analysis.
-Also exports meta representation data as JSON.
+  Scrapes the latest Commander (or other format) deck lists from MTGGoldfish's metagame page.
+Allows filtering by minimum meta percentage, saves deck lists (with preserved Commander/Deck headers) as text files for analysis, and exports meta representation data as JSON.
+Use `--format commander` (default) or swap formats as needed.

 - **[`analyze_meta_old_try_to_parse.py`]**
   The first meta analysis script that uses rule-based pattern matching to identify mechanics and synergies.
 It parses oracle text using predefined regex patterns to detect card interactions, with special handling for Room-type enchantments.
 While comprehensive, its accuracy depends on the quality of the predefined patterns.
 It can misclassify complex interactions or miss new mechanics that don't match its patterns.